Plan de negocio apartamentos turisticos

 What websites/agencies do they use for bookings and advertisements?

-• Are all your competitors advertising on Airbnb, TripAdvisor, etc.?
+• Are all your competitors advertising on Airbnb, Vrbo, etc.?

 • Do they collaborate with local tourism agencies?